Boise State vs. Central Michigan Arizona Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 - Against the spread, Boise State is 7-5-0 this year.

-- The Broncos are 3-1 ATS when favored by 7.5 points or more this season.
+- The Broncos have an against the spread record of 3-1 in their four games when favored by 7.5 points or more so far this season.

-- Boise State's games this year have gone over the total in just two out of 12 opportunities (16.7%).
+- Boise State's games this year have hit the over on only two of 12 set point totals (16.7%).

-- The Broncos score 29.2 points per game, three more than the Chippewas give up per matchup (26.2).
+- The Broncos put up 29.2 points per game, three more than the Chippewas surrender per contest (26.2).

 - When Boise State puts up more than 26.2 points, it is 6-1 against the spread and 5-2 overall.

-- The Broncos collect 381 yards per game, only 11.3 fewer than the 392.3 the Chippewas allow per contest.
+- The Broncos rack up 381 yards per game, only 11.3 fewer than the 392.3 the Chippewas give up per matchup.

-- When Boise State picks up over 392.3 yards, the team is 5-1 against the spread and 5-1 overall.
+- In games that Boise State totals over 392.3 yards, the team is 5-1 against the spread and 5-1 overall.

-- This year, the Broncos have turned the ball over 15 times, one more than the Chippewas' takeaways (14).
+- The Broncos have turned the ball over one more time (15 total) than the Chippewas have forced a turnover (14) this season.

 - Find the latest spread and moneyline odds for Boise State at SISportsbook.